João Franco Barreto

 João Franco Barreto (1600 – c.
 1674) was a 17th-century Portuguese writer, philologist, bibliographer, and priest.
-He is especially remembered for his role as embassy secretary in Paris after the Portuguese Restoration and for his contributions to literature, linguistics, and translation.
+He is especially remembered for his role as an embassy secretary in Paris after the Portuguese Restoration and for his contributions to literature, linguistics, and translation.
 He was a translator of Virgil.

 Biography

 João Franco Barreto was born in Lisbon in 1600, likely in the parish of Santa Engrácia.
-In 1641 he served as secretary of a diplomatic mission from King John IV of Portugal to Paris.
-The embassy sought recognition by Louis XIII of France of Portugal’s restored monarchy.
+In 1641 he served as secretary of a diplomatic mission sent by King John IV of Portugal to Paris.
+The embassy sought recognition by Louis XIII of France for Portugal’s restored monarchy.
 After being widowed, he entered the priesthood and devoted himself primarily to religious service and scholarly work.
 He served as parish priest in Redondo and later in Barreiro.
-Barreto was respected in his time for his learning.
+Barreto was respected for his learning.

 Works

-Barreto was a prolific author and translator, contributing significantly to Portuguese literature and linguistics.
+Barreto was a prolific author and translator who contributed significantly to Portuguese literature and linguistics.